TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/endat3.md

 - IEP event selection for periodic trigger mode
 - Booster Pack Support: Enable when using BP-AM2BLDCSERVO

-\note EnDAT3 firmware supports operation with ICSS Core Clock running at 200 MHz frequency only due to clock divider requirements.
+\note EnDAT3 firmware is tested with ICSS Core Clock running at 200 MHz frequency only due to clock divider requirements.
 \endcond

 ## PRU-ICSS Resource Usage